 Side effects often improve as you find the right medications and doses that work for you, and your body adjusts to the medications.

 Finding the right medication or medications for you will likely take some trial and error.
 If one doesn't work well for you, there are several others to try.

 This process requires patience, as some medications need weeks to months to take full effect.
 Generally only one medication is changed at a time so that your doctor can identify which medications work to relieve your symptoms with the least bothersome side effects.
 Medications also may need to be adjusted as your symptoms change.

 Medications and pregnancy

-- Use effective birth control (contraception) to prevent pregnancy.
-Discuss birth control options with your doctor, as birth control medications may lose effectiveness when taken along with certain bipolar disorder medications.
+- Birth control options, as birth control medications may lose effectiveness when taken along with certain bipolar disorder medications

-- Discuss breast-feeding with your doctor, as some bipolar medications can pass through breast milk to your infant.
+- Breast-feeding, as some bipolar medications can pass through breast milk to your infant

-Psychotherapy is another vital part of bipolar disorder treatment.
+Psychotherapy is a vital part of bipolar disorder treatment and can be provided in individual, family or group settings.
 Several types of therapy may be helpful.
 These include:

 - Cognitive behavioral therapy.
-This is a common form of individual therapy for bipolar disorder.
 The focus of cognitive behavioral therapy is identifying unhealthy, negative beliefs and behaviors and replacing them with healthy, positive ones.
 It can help identify what triggers your bipolar episodes.
 You also learn effective strategies to manage stress and to cope with upsetting situations.

 - Psychoeducation.
 Counseling to help you learn about bipolar disorder (psychoeducation) can help you and your loved ones understand bipolar disorder.
 Knowing what's going on can help you get the best support and treatment, and help you and your loved ones recognize warning signs of mood swings.